Master of Science in Physician Assistant Studies (CUAA)

 Requirements for Graduation

-• Successful completion of all components of the program with demonstrated competency (didactic, clinical and Capstone)
+• Successful completion of all components of the program (didactic, clinical and summative) within 40 months.

 • Fulfillment of all financial obligations to Concordia University Ann Arbor